PixieEngine/Cornerstone/README.md

 Number Extensions
 -----------------

 JavaScript has a language feature that allows for `Number` to provide many useful methods, but leaves us hanging.
-Corelib extends Number.prototype with the ever-popular `clamp`, `times`, and `abs`.
+Cornerstone extends Number.prototype with the ever-popular `clamp`, `times`, and `abs`.
 It also provides the classic utilities `floor`, `ceil`, and `round`.
 But that's just the beginning, there are many more including `primeFactors`.

 String Extensions
 -----------------